mattermost/docs/source/upgrade/prepare-to-upgrade-mattermost.rst

 - Set up a maintenance window outside of working hours to mitigate the migration impact.
 - Keep a backup of your database to ensure you can load a previous database snapshot if necessary.
-- Upgrade your instance of Mattermost to the latest `Extended Support Release (ESR) </upgrade/extended-support-release.html>`__ first before attempting to run the Mattermost v6.0 upgrade.
+- Upgrade your instance of Mattermost to the latest :doc:`Extended Support Release (ESR) </upgrade/extended-support-release>` first before attempting to run the Mattermost v6.0 upgrade.

 .. important::